DomDevs2000/RAG-CLI-APP/README.md

-# MSc Project - Retrieval Augmented Generation (RAG) Pipeline
+# MSc Project - Retrieval Augmented Generation (RAG) pipeline

-This project was built using Java, Spring Boot, Spring AI, Python, Langchain, Docker and AWS.
+This project was built using Java, Spring Boot, Spring AI, Python, Docker and AWS.

 Designed and implemented a RAG pipeline to query an LLM to generate financial information from user-uploaded documents such as Annual Reports, Quarterly Reports, SEC filings etc.